A Timeline of Pukerua Bay

 The train station is renamed to Pukerua Bay to distinguish it from the South Island station Pukerau.

-1925: Lindsay’s General Store opens on the corner of today’s Toenga Road and State Highway 1.
+1925: Lyndsay’s General Store opens on the corner of today’s Toenga Road and State Highway 1.

 1927: Pukerua Bay School is officially opened on May, 21st on land donated by Charles Gray.
 Before this, children had to catch the train to Plimmerton to attend school.